RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Appendix

+The stability margin term, introduced in the RL reward functions, ensures the robot avoids unnecessary linear and angular accelerations and places its feet at the correct time instant and location.
+A maximization of the stability margin over a crawl gait (only one swing foot at the time), for example, will result in the policy trying to enlarge the support of the robot as much as possible corresponding to a larger feasible region.

-The computation of the stability margin requires the estimation of the feasible region, which can be done by means of an iterative projection algorithm up to an arbitrary tolerance \cite{Bretl2008}.
-This procedure requires the solution of multiple linear programs and, even for low tolerance values, in our current Python implementation, the estimation of the edges of the feasible region requires more than \SI{5}{\milli\second} on a normal desktop PC.
-Even for an optimized implementation in the C++ language, we estimate the computation of this region to be one order of magnitude smaller which is still not sufficiently fast to be used for training RL policies.
-For this reason we trained an MLP as an approximation of the analytical solution to perform stability estimation.
-In our C++ implementation, we can perform a forward pass through this MLP in less than \SI{4}{\micro\second}.
+The computation of the stability margin requires the estimation of the feasible region, which can be done by means of an iterative projection algorithm up to an arbitrary tolerance~\cite{Bretl2008}.
+This procedure requires the solution of multiple linear programs, and even for low tolerance values, requires an estimated \SI{0.5}{\milli\second} for an optimized C++ implementation.
+For this reason we employ an MLP as an approximation of the analytical solution to perform extremely fast stability estimation.
+In our C++ implementation, we can perform a forward pass through this MLP in less than \SI{4}{\micro\second} making it appealing for use in sample-inefficient RL training.